London’s latest tourist attraction, a $3 million pile of mud, forced to close after just two days

 He then went on to share photos of supposed “360 degree views” obscured by leafy trees and areas “full of rubble.”

-In a statement, The City of Westminster Council acknowledged that “elements” of the attraction were “not ready” for visitors and said those displeased with their visit had been offered their money back — or a free second visit once the site is in better shape to reopen.
+In a statement, the City of Westminster Council acknowledged that “elements” of the attraction were “not ready” for visitors and said those displeased with their visit had been offered their money back — or a free second visit once the site is in better shape to reopen.

 A groundswell of uninspired visitors took to social media to detail their experiences.